Notice of Privacy Practices

 3. Health Care Operations: We may use and disclose your Protected Health Information for our health care operations.
 These activities include, for example, monitoring the quality of our patient care services, reviewing the competence or qualifications of clinic professionals, conducting training programs, performing accreditation, certification, licensing and credentialing activities, and other business and administrative functions.

-4. Prescription Drug Monitoring Program: We may use your Protected Health Information to access Florida’s electronic Prescription Drug Monitoring Program (PDMP) database before prescribing you “controlled” (Schedule II through V) drugs.
+4. Colorado Prescription Drug Monitoring Program: We may use your Protected Health Information to access Colorado’s electronic Prescription Drug Monitoring Program (PDMP) database before prescribing you “controlled” (Schedule II through V) drugs.

 5. Communications About Our Products and Services: We may use and disclose your Protected Health Information to contact you about our products and services which we believe may be of interest to you.